marklogic-community/pipes/docker/README.md

 ## Running Pipes

-### Running Pipes and MarkLogic DHF in containers

-To run Pipes and MarkLogic DHF in containers, we recommend using **docker-compose**.
-The following instructions use the docker-compose files in this project.

-#### Prerequisites

-* You've either pulled the Pipes image from DockerHub or created your own (if you've done that, we've assumed you've tagged it *pipes:v1*)
+In order for Pipes to run, it needs to connect to a MarkLogic instance that has a Pipes-enabled DHF installed (please see the **prerequisites** above for more details).

+### Connecting to an existing MarkLogic container

-* You have the MarkLogic image from [DockerHub](https://hub.docker.com/_/marklogic) on your local machine.
+If you already have a MarkLogic container running on your machine, please run
-* There's a copy of MarkLogic's Data Hub Framework on your local machine.
-  * You need to have added mlBundle to your ``build.gradle`` file (see the [main Pipes documentation](https://github.com/marklogic-community/pipes)).
-  * You also need to have [initiated your DHF project](https://github.com/marklogic-community/pipes) (you've run ``./gradlew hubInit``)

-#### Steps

-##### Set the variables docker-compose will use

-First, create an ``.env`` file, based on this example:

 ```
-# Stack properties
-stackName=test

-# MarkLogic properties
-DHFversion=5.2.0
-mlAdmin=admin
-mlPassword=*******
-mlVersion=10.0-3-dev-centos
-mlAdminPort=8000
-mlAppServicesPort=8001
-mlManagePort=8002
-mlStagingPort=8010
-mlPortRange=7997-8025

-# Port mappings
-markLogicPortMapping=7997-8025
-quickStartPortMapping=9080
-pipesPortMapping=9081

-# quick_start properties (inside container)
-quickstartPort=8080

-# pipes properties (inside container)
-pipesPort=8081

-# DHF files on local machine
-DHFfiles=/location/of/your/DHF/project
+docker run -it --name pipes
+   --mount type=bind,source={DHF},target=/DHF
+   -e "MLHOST={host}"
+   -e "MLUSERNAME={username}"
+   -e "MLPASSWORD={password}"
+   -p 8081:8081
+   --network="{network}"
+   --rm
 ```

+replacing the values in brackets:

+* DHF (the location of the DHF project files on your local machine)
+* host (the hostname of the MarkLogic instance Pipes will connect to)
+* username (your MarkLogic username)
+* password (your MarkLogic password)
+* network (the Docker network your MarkLogic container is running in)

+### Creating a new MarkLogic container and connecting Pipes to it

+To run both Pipes and MarkLogic DHF in containers, we recommend using [Docker Compose](https://docs.docker.com/compose/).
+The following instructions use the Docker Compose files in this project.

+#### 1) Set the Docker Compose environment values

+Create an ``.env`` file.
+This file contains the values your containers will use.
+You can use the ``example.env`` file for reference.
+You can use most of the default values from ``example.env``, but will need to change:

+* mlAdmin (your MarkLogic username)

+* mlPassword (your MarkLogic password)

+* mlVersion (the version of the MarkLogic image that's on your machine)

+* DHFfiles (the directory that contains your DHF project)

-##### Start MarkLogic
+#### 2) Start the MarkLogic container

-Then, start a new instance of  MarkLogic in a container:

-``docker-compose up marklogic.dhf.local``
+``docker-compose -f marklogic.yml up``

-After a few minutes MarkLogic will have been installed and initiated.
+After a few minutes the terminal output will stop and MarkLogic will have been installed and initiated.
+To check, login to your MarkLogic instance (e.g., [localhost:8000]()) with the username and password you set in the ``.env`` file.

+#### 3) Deploy your DHF project to MarkLogic

+Open a new terminal window.
+Change directory to the location of your DHF project (this will be the directory you set the *DHFfile* property to in the ``.env`` file).

+``./gradlew mlDeploy``

+Gradle will deploy the DHF to your MarkLogic container, via localhost, using the port-binding you specified in the ``.env`` file.

-##### Start Pipes
+#### 4) Start Pipes

-Finally, start Pipes:
+Opening another terminal, change directory to the location that contains your Docker Compose files (where you started the MarkLogic container from).

 ``docker-compose  -f pipes.yml up``

-## Connecting to MarkLogic running on your local machine

-Choose how to access your local network from within a container, for example using `` host.docker.internal`` on a Mac, then run:

-``docker run -it --name pipes \
-   --mount type=bind,source=$DHF,target=/DHF \
-   -e "MLHOST=host.docker.internal"  \
-   -e "MLUSERNAME=$username" \
-   -e "MLPASSWORD=$password" \
-   -p 8081:8081 \
-   --rm  \
-   pipes:v1``

-### Building the Pipes image from the Dockerfile

-First, create a directory to contain the Pipes jar.
-From the directory that contains the Dockerfile and entrypoint script (pipes-entrypoint.sh) run:

-``mkdir jar``

-Then, download the Pipes .jar into the directory you just created.

-``curl -L -o jar/marklogic-pipes-1.0-beta.3.jar https://github.com/marklogic-community/pipes/releases/download/1.0-beta.3/marklogic-pipes-1.0-beta.3.jar``

-Finally, build the image:

-``docker build -t pipes:v1 .``
+You should now have MarkLogic and Pipes running container and available via the bound ports.
+For example, at [localhost:8000]() and [localhost:9081]().